meshwara/download-file-via-axios-fetch/README.md

 ---
-title: Vite Vue
+title: Download file using Axios and Fetch
-description: Example Vite app that is configured with Vue 3
+description: Example app for downloading file using axios and fetch
 tags:
   - vite
   - vue
 ---

-# Vite + Vue 3 + Typescript Example
+# Download file using Axios and Fetch
-This example utilises vite for static site generation
+Example app for downloading file using axios and fetch

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/ymiqGQ?referralCode=OH27A5)